mike-seger/sql-commander/README.md

 http://localhost:11515/

 ## Test using included sample scripts
-In a terminal, you may use commands like the following
+In a separate terminal, you may use commands like the following
 ```
 $ cd src/main/resources/static
 $ ./sql.sh @test/create.sql  # Create a test table